kpotnuru/algos_recommendation_engine/README.md

 ### Book Crossing Dataset -
 Link - http://www2.informatik.uni-freiburg.de/~cziegler/BX/

-1. `collaborative_filter.py `has code for Nearest K- Neighbors model
+1. `collaborative_filter.py ` -  run the python script to observe how Nearest K- Neighbors model works
-2. `latent_factor.py` has code Latent Factor model
+2. `latent_factor.py` run this script to execute implementation of Latent Factor model

 - Both models answer the question what are the top N books recommended for the reader on a booksite, what top 10 movies viewer will like to watch on Netflix, etc.